Our interactions with each other should reflect our fundamental values and be based on caring, mutual trust and respect.

 - Lends actual or implied support for activities that may abuse the physical or mental health of an individual.

-- Insults, ridicules, or denigrates people because of their age, national or ethnic origin, citizenship, gender or gender identification, sexual orientation, race, religion, citizenship or engages in other inappropriate stereotyping.
+- Insults, ridicules, or denigrates people because of their age, national or ethnic origin, citizenship, gender or gender identity, sexual orientation, race, religion, citizenship or engages in other inappropriate stereotyping.

 We observe standards of commercial fairness in devising, using and selecting advertising, trademarks and designs so that our products succeed on the strength of their own quality and reputation, rather than by imitation or trading on the goodwill of competitors.
 Commercial fairness requires: